Language Translation

 • Certificate Standards

-• Certificates will be printer on standard 8.5 x 11 inch paper.
+• Certificates will be printed on standard 8.5 x 11 inch paper.

 • Certificates will contain a bordered rectangle.